 Step 1: Determine your level, contact an LAS Award Leader, and register online

 Silver and Gold Levels: If you're 15 years old, you can direct-enter for the Silver Award and if you're 16 you can direct-enter for Gold.
-Registration and outdoor skill-learning will not take place in a classroom, so you must contact an LAS Award Leader to schedule a time for the Adventurous Journey training, though you can sign up Online Record Book on your own at onlinerecordbook.org.
+At each level the time commitments are longer, as explained below.
+Sign up at onlinerecordbook.org.
+Here are important tips for registering at LAS.

-There is a fantastic list of activities to choose from, but if you can’t find exactly what you want to do, have a chat to your Award Leader— most activities can count towards your Award.
-All we ask is that any new activity is checked with your Licensed Organization (LAS) to make sure it’s counted for the right section and that you’ve set yourself enough of a challenge.
+If you can’t find exactly what you want, talk to your Award Leader—most after-school activities can count toward your Award.
+Check with your Award Leader to make sure it’s applied to the right section and that you’ve set yourself enough of a challenge.

 Step 3: Keep track of your activities in the Online Record Book (ORB)